SUNY Policy - Campus Waiver Procedures

-- Waiver processing will begin April 1 or as soon as predictable thereafter for fall semester consideration.
-Waiver processing will begin Nov.
-1 or as soon as predictable thereafter for spring semester consideration.
+- Waiver processing will begin early March, or as soon as predictable thereafter for fall semester consideration.
+Waiver processing will begin early November, or as soon as predictable thereafter for spring semester consideration.

 - The License for Residence is a full academic year agreement and takes precedence over any waiver application.
-Interim requests are processed according to current campus policy.
+Interim requests for release are processed according to current campus policy.

-- At the time a housing waiver application is approved, any pre-existing housing assignment is released.
+- At the time a housing waiver application is approved, any previous campus housing assignment is released.

-- Review: The Coordinator of College Housing or his/her designee will review all requests and with the intent of the Policy of the Board of Trustees and the stated purpose of the College Policy render a decision.
+- Review: The Assistant Director of College Housing & Judicial Affairs or his/her designee will review all requests and with the intent of the Policy of the Board of Trustees and the stated purpose of the college policy render a decision.
 This decision will be given within five (5) business days, when possible.
 Missing documentation will delay processing.
 A Letter of Determination for the application will be emailed via students Alfred State email account (official form of communication).

-- Appeal: A denied waiver may be appealed to the Sr. Director of Residential Services.
+- A denied waiver may be appealed to the Sr. Director of Residential Services.
 The appeal must be in writing and address the reason(s) given for the denial of the initial request.
 The appeal must be sent within five (5) business days of receipt of the initial decision.
 A Letter of Determination for the appeal will be emailed via students Alfred State email account (official form of communication).